 Founded in 1928 in New York City, the Rudolf Steiner Library is the national research and lending library of the Anthroposophical Society in America.
+Anthroposophy is a discipline of research that was introduced and developed by Rudolf Steiner.
+It is concerned with all aspects of human life, spirit and humanity’s future well-being.
 Library holdings include all works by Rudolf Steiner in both the original German and in English translation; works by other authors on anthroposophy and its practical applications, such as Waldorf education, biodynamic agriculture, eurythmy, anthroposophical medicine, and curative education; and, works of Western spirituality, the arts, and sciences.

 Visit the Rudolf Steiner Library Website